top of page

 I used to be cute and irresistible.

-Suddenly, I was annoying.
+Suddenly, I was treated like I was annoying.

 I remember coming home from a Sunday grocery trip, something we always enjoyed together.
 He didn’t open my car door, didn’t hold the front door, and when we got to the apartment steps, he walked inside, and the door shut in my face.
 Last week, he was saying, "Go make your tea, I'll carry the groceries."
 Now, I'm standing in the hallway, arms filled with grocery bags, and a door has just been shut in my face.